Wanjie-Ryan/Go-Budget/readme.md

 its like a signpost that says **go look over there** rather than carrying the value itself.

 # Interfaces

 they can hold anyhting, its like using the any keyword, they can hold any data type, just declared, and used later.

+**Cyclic imports are not allowed in go, like you common can't import handler, then later proceed to import handler in common.**